DomWeldon/pyconuk-dash-2019-examples/README.md

 **Please note the examples in this repository require Python >= 3.6 - official python 3.5 support is being withdrawn in January 2020...**

+The slides relating to this talk are available here: [http://bit.ly/ep2019dash](http://bit.ly/ep2019dash).

 ### Example Applications

 Run the apps in this repository to see how Dash can be used.